 A week of work experience is organised every year in which students are able to spend time with various research groups, work in the teaching labs and attend talks and demonstrations within the school.

-Read what previous work experience students have to say in the Work Experience Report 2013 (PDF).
+Our 2015/16 Work Experience Week ran from Monday 4th July to Friday 8th July 2016.
+Read what last year's work experience students have to say in the Work Experience Report for 2016 (PDF, 1,253kB)